tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 The expanded private key is derived from the seed using a one-way cryptographic function.
-As a result, if the seed is not retained at key generation time, it cannot be reconstructed from the expanded key (the reverse operation is computationally infeasible).
+As a result, if the seed is not retained at key generation time, it cannot be reconstructed from the expanded key (as the reverse operation is computationally infeasible).
 Implementations should account for this non-recoverability when designing seed management.

    A challenge arises when importing an existing private key into a system designed to